MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 # Get started with text analysis in Microsoft Foundry

-In this exercise, you'll use Microsoft Foundry, Microsoft's platform for creating AI applications, to explore common text analysis techniques.
+In this exercise, you'll use **Microsoft Foundry**, Microsoft's platform for creating AI applications, to explore common *text analysis techniques*.

-Foundry offers two approaches to text analysis: general-purpose AI models that handle a broad range of tasks through natural language prompts, and purpose-built language tools that return structured, deterministic results for specific tasks.
+Foundry offers *two approaches* to text analysis: **general-purpose AI models** that handle a broad range of tasks through natural language prompts, and **purpose-built language tools** that return structured, deterministic results for specific tasks.
 By exploring both, you'll gain a clearer understanding of when to use each approach.

 In the first part of this exercise, you'll use a general purpose AI model in the *new* Foundry portal's chat playground.
 In the second part of this exercise, you'll explore some features of Azure Language in Foundry tools.